 Get new dentures or maintain and repair your full or partial dentures.
 These modern dental prostheses can replace several or all of your teeth with minimal discomfort.

-Did you know that around one-quarter of adults over the age of 65 are missing all of their teeth?
-Dentures are a common and respectable solution to missing teeth.
-They are so dependable and natural-looking that you’ve probably spoken to someone with dentures and didn’t even know it.
+Did you know that about one quarter of adults over 65 are missing all their teeth?
+Dentures are a common and reliable solution for missing teeth.
+They look natural enough that you may have spoken to someone with dentures without even knowing it.
 Do you think you might be a good candidate for dentures?

-Your top dentures should suction to your gums.
-Your bottom dentures float above your gums but stay in place easily.
-Partial dentures should stay in line with natural teeth without moving very much.
-Implant-supported dentures snap in place and remain stable.
-If you’re questioning the fit of your denture, you are welcome to book an appointment so we can check your fit and make adjustments as needed.
+Upper dentures should suction to your gums.
+Lower dentures rest above your gums but stay in place easily.
+Partial dentures should align well with your natural teeth.
+Implant supported dentures snap in place and are very stable.
+If you are unsure about your denture fit, schedule an appointment for us to check and adjust them as needed.

 Having a tooth or teeth removed is a very common procedure that can be performed with very little pain or discomfort.